 When the lender starts court proceedings

 You will be served with a statement of claim or summons from a court.
 You will be given a limited time in which you need to respond.
-You should consider lodging in external dispute resolution immediately as soon as you receive the statement of claim or summons.
-This will stop the lender getting judgment while you are in external dispute resolution.
+You should consider lodging in the Australian Financial Complaints Authority as soon as you receive the statement of claim or summons.
+This will stop the lender getting judgment while your dispute is being considered by the Australian Financial Complaints Authority.
 Call us immediately to discuss your options.